DES7500 - RE-IMAGINING X

 This course prepares students to become digital innovatorsglobal entrepreneurs and business leaders who can make strategic business decisions involving data, digital products, and digital services; experiment with information technologies and platforms; build and work in diverse teams; and create social, environmental and economic value from data in a business context.

 Prerequisite: Admission in to the MSBA program.
-CAM students should contact Graduate Adacemic Services to pursue enrollment in this course.
+CAM students should contact Graduate Academic Services to pursue enrollment in this course.
+MBA students will be required to review approximately 2 hours of pre-work videos.

 MIS7200 - GLOBAL CONNECTIONS THROUGH TECH